-You may have been scolded for saying, I’m good, instead of the more formal I’m well.
+Someone may have told you you were wrong for saying, I’m good, instead of the more formal I’m well.
 But is the response I’m good actually incorrect?
 Not technically.
-Let’s explore the rules and conventions governing these two terms.
+Let’s explore the rules and conventions for these two words.

 To go back to common complaint above: in that instance, either good or well work because they both function as adjectives, and that phrase is widely used in informal, colloquial speech.
 However, in formal speech or edited writing, be sure to use well when an adverb is called for as in He did well on the quiz.